 The juke box featured in the bar in Death Proof is actually Quentin’s own personal juke box – and contains 45 hand-picked songs.
 If you look carefully, you can see Misirlou listed!
 I’d love to hang out with QT and have a few beers and go through every track.
 The Death Proof soundtrack is definitely closest to the type of music I listen to generally and out of all of his film ideas, this one has the most central connection to music.
 There’s a lotta music in it.

 My favourite track – Down in Mexico by The Coasters

 There are some incredibly big tunes on this album and a brilliant, eclectic mix of music – from an old Japanese movie score to music orchestrated by Quincy Jones and then sung by Wu-Tang Clan.
 Kill Bill Volume 1 has been one of Quentin’s most commercially successful soundtracks and apart from Misirlou (Pulp Fiction) I think it contains one of the most recognisable Tarantino movie tracks – Battle Without Honor Or Humanity.

 My favourite track – Don’t Let Me Be Misunderstood by Santa Esmeralda

 2. Django Unchained (2012)

-I actually bought this before the film was even released.
+I actually bought this before the film was released.
 It pissed me off it came in a cardboard sleeve but that’s my only complaint.
-I was moving house at the time and so most tracks remind me of driving up and down the A130, my Fiesta full to the brim with bin bags and boxes.
-Two people have asked me to copy this for them and neither are Tarantino fans and it was also nominated for a Grammy – speaks for itself!
+I was moving house at the time and so most tracks remind me of driving up and down the A130 with my Fiesta full to the brim with bin bags and boxes.
+Two people have asked me to copy this for them and neither are massively into Tarantino.
+It was also nominated recently for a Grammy – speaks for itself man.

 My favourite track – The Payback / Untouchable – James Brown / 2Pac